-Crafted by Louis-Alexandre Marnier Lapostolle, Grand Marnier is a premium blend of cognac and exotic oranges.
+Crafted by Louis-Alexandre Marnier Lapostolle, Grand Marnier is a premium blend of cognac and oranges.
 The exotic oranges used in Grand Marnier, which are referred to as Citrus Bigaradia, are sourced from the Caribbean.
-And as its name suggests, the cognac used in this particular orange liqueur is from Cognac, France.
+As its name suggests, the cognac used in this particular orange liqueur is from Cognac, France.
 The cognac is made using Ugni Blanc grapes and is double-distilled in copper stills.
 In addition to the versatile Grand Marnier Cordon Rouge (typically used in margaritas), Grand Marnier boasts an extensive collection of spirits.
-There is Grand Marnier Raspberry Peach, the newly-released Grand Marnier Cuvée Louis Alexandre and several other additions to their portfolio.
+There is Grand Marnier Raspberry Peach, the newly-released Grand Marnier Cuvée Louis Alexandre, and several other additions to their portfolio.

 When making a margarita using Grand Marnier, you can expect an added layer of complexity given that this spirit is made using cognac.
-The addition of cognac will lend very subtle notes of oak and vanilla to your margarita, depending on the amount used.
+The addition of cognac will lend very subtle notes of oak and vanilla to your margarita depending on the amount used.

 Cointreau, which celebrated its 170th anniversary this year, was created by Edouard-Jean and Adolphe Cointreau of Angers, France.
 Unlike Grand Marnier and other cognac-based orange liqueurs, Cointreau uses sugar beet as its base spirit.
 Other ingredients in Cointreau include sweet and bitter orange peels.
 These peels are sourced from locations all over the world and are carefully chosen by Cointreau's master distiller, Carole Quinton.
-The orange peels are added to the sugar beet alcohol to create the orange liqueur used in the margarita, cosmopolitan and a handful of other cocktails.
+The orange peels are added to the sugar beet alcohol to create the orange liqueur used in the margarita, cosmopolitan, and a handful of other cocktails.

 Opt for Cointreau in your margarita if you're aiming to heighten the flavors of citrus already present in your marg.
 Given that Cointreau is heavy on the orange in flavor, you can expect a margarita that's equally sweet and tart.